 - Aching muscles

-Later on in the withdrawal timeline, patients can be expected to experience the following symptoms:
+Further along in the withdrawal timeline, patients can expect to experience these symptoms:

 - Stomach cramps